 Our first criteria is that students come from families that have great economic need.
 Their family’s income usually qualifies them for the free and reduced lunch program in their public school (as benchmarked against the Federal Poverty Guidelines, which in 2016 is $24,300 for a family of four).
 We are also looking for students and families who are committed to and motivated by the college-prep mission of our school, founded on Jesuit educational values of developing the whole person and focused on preparing students for high school and college.
 Our students are entering our school, on average, one to two years below grade-level in reading and language in their previous school, as measured by the results of their sixth-grade, pre-year standardized testing.
 We do not select students based on their grades—above all, we look for students who, regardless of their academic record, show desire and motivation for college.

 Parents and guardians of our students have big dreams for their children and deeply believe in the transformative power of education.
 We are honored to partner with them to develop each child’s God-given gifts.
-The 2016 median income for our families is $29,362.
-Forty-four percent of our students come from single-parent homes, and 66% are being raised by two parents.
+The 2016 median income for our families is $26,555.
+Many students come from single-parent homes.
 Most of our parents completed some or all of their elementary (K-6 or K-8) school education, but only 30% completed their high school education.
 Nearly all of our students speak Spanish in the home, and 75% are first generation immigrants to the United States.

 Yes.
 Parents and guardians are full and essential partners in our mission.
 Before a student is formally accepted to Saint Ignatius School, all parents and students agree in writing to several core terms for continued support of the school throughout the year.
 Among the conditions spelled out in the agreement, parents and students are required to attend three (3) in-person parent-teacher-student conferences each year.
 Parents are required to attend a mandatory monthly meeting held at the school to inform them of past and future events, along with being provided a guest speaker that covers pertinent topics (financial literacy, immigration, English Language classes).
 As part of the enrollment agreement, families are required to volunteer at the school for six hours per year.
-We also have an active Parent Committee, made of elected officers among parents of enrolled students.
-The committee is responsible for sponsoring and hosting social events and fundraising events.
 Finally, it’s important to note that although Saint Ignatius School is not tuition driven, parents make a financial commitment to send their children to our school for $75 a month per child.
 For those who cannot pay, parents can contribute extra time to help us in our school community.

 Yes.
 Students in recent graduating classes have been accepted at and are currently attending a number of in-state and out-of-state universities and colleges, including Borough of Manhattan Community College, Bronx Community College, Buffalo State College, City College of New York, Clarkson University, College of Staten Island, College of the Holy Cross, Dickinson College, Dominican College, Fordham University, Hunter College, Iona College, John Jay College, Johnson and Wales University, Lehman College, Loyola University Maryland, Manhattan College, Manhattanville College, Marist College, Mercy College, Middlebury College, Monroe College, Mount St. Mary College, New York City College of Technology, New York Institute of Technology, New York University, Providence College, Queens College, Queensborough Community College, Rosemont College, St. Joseph’s University, St. Joseph’s College, SUNY Albany, SUNY Binghamton, SUNY Cortland, SUNY Purchase, Stony Brook University, Syracuse University, Texas State University, University at Buffalo.
 Other graduates have opted to attend two-year community college programs in New York, with the expectation that they will matriculate to a four-year program.